 About data management and protection

 Potentially takes the protection of your data seriously.
-Your data will be shared with Jisc in an anonymised way, enabling Jisc to produce institutional reports with aggregated data only by department/role/subject discipline.
+Your data will be shared with Jisc in an anonymised way, enabling Jisc to produce institutional reports with aggregated data only.
 With the exception of anonymised data sharing with Jisc, your data will not be shared with any third party organisation.

-All personal and organisational details are held in compliance with the current data protection legislation, and are stored on servers within the EEA.
+All personal and organisational details are held in compliance with the current data protection legislation, and are stored on servers within the EEA (European Economic Area).
 We will keep your personal data for no longer than three years.
-You may instruct us to stop processing your details at any time by e-mailing email@example.com quoting your registered name and email address.
+You may instruct us to stop processing your details at any time by e-mailing firstname.lastname@example.org quoting your registered name and email address.

 Jisc’s general privacy notice can be found here.

 This is a beta tool and may not reflect the functionality and features of the final service.
 We are developing and testing this beta service widely to ensure that it addresses real customer needs, and to test if it can be scaled up and delivered sustainably.

 We’re committed to ensuring that any potential ideas respond to a clear customer need.
 As part of this our beta work undergoes a cycle of evaluation and improvement, which continues for as long as the service or product is in beta.

 As this is a beta service, we may add features and make changes as the development process continues.
 We aim to have the beta service available at all times, but occasionally development needs may require taking the service offline.
 If the tool is offline we will aim to notify you of this as soon as we can.